alan-turing-institute/rds-course/_sources/modules/m2/2-02-04-04-ImageData.md

 We see that the image doesn't appear to have been altered to the same extent as before.
 This is due to the ImageNet values being less skewed towards the blue channel.

-note: many packages like [torchvision](https://pytorch.org/vision/stable/) will have convenience methods to do normalization for you.
+note: many packages like [torchvision](https://pytorch.org/vision/stable/) will have convenience methods to do standardisation/normalisation for you.